-- Y6 teachers meet with secondary school staff to pass on information about all children - Secondary colleagues may be invited to school to meet SEND children - There may be opportunities for extra transition visits to secondary school, depending on the child's needs - It may be possible for an appropriate member of staff to accompany the child on the transition visit if it would be beneficial - If a child has an EHCP, transition arrangements are discussed at the Annual Review meeting.
-Parents / carers will work with Wokingham's SEND team to find the most suitable secondary placement for their child. - Foundry College may be asked to support individuals or groups of children with behaviour needs or anxieties to make a smooth transition
+- Y6 teachers meet with secondary school staff to pass on information about all children - Secondary colleagues may be invited to school to meet SEND children

+- There may be opportunities for extra transition visits to secondary school, depending on the child's needs - It may be possible for an appropriate member of staff to accompany the child on the transition visit if it would be beneficial - If a child has an EHCP, transition arrangements are discussed at the Annual Review meeting.
+Parents / carers will work with Wokingham's SEND team to find the most suitable secondary placement for their child. - We aim to hold a transition Review meeting, involving parents and the secondary school Senco or Head of Y7 for our Y6 pupils with an EHCP.